rdonka/PASTaUserGuide/docs/about/citepasta.md

-# Cite PASTa
+# How to Cite PASTa

-add cite info
+*Information on citing the PASTa Protocol coming soon, thanks for checking!*